JIESUN233/Legion/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- |
 | Siton2 | 104*Intel(R) Xeon(R) Gold 5320 CPU @2.2GHZ | 2 | 2 | 500GB | PCIe 4.0x16, 2*PCIe switches, each connecting 4 GPUs | 2x40GB-A100 | NVLink Bridges, Kc = 1, Kg = 2 |

 Currently, there is only one GPU inside Siton2.
-We will add another GPU and NVLinks(in transit) to it as soon as possible.(2023.5.11)
+We will add another GPU and NVLinks(in transit) to it at 5.14.

 We will provide the way to access Siton2 in ATC artifacts submission.